The page navigation is complete. You may now navigate the page content as you wish.

 Copying an input value

-If a user needs to copy the value within an input, consider pairing a CopyButton with the input control.
-This can reduce the manual friction of copying a value to a single targeted action.
+If a user needs to copy the value within an input, consider pairing it with a CopyButton with the input control.
+This can reduce the friction of manually copying a value to a single targeted action.

 CopyButton paired with an input control